frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/company-setup.md

 * Based on Existing Company's Chart of Account

 <img class="screenshot" alt="Company Chart of Accounts" src="{{docs_base_url}}/assets/img/accounts/company-coa-2.png">

+Note that, if the Parent Company is selected when creating a new Company, the Chart of Accounts will be created based on the existing Parent Company.

 ### 1.4 Defaults
 Within the Company master, you can set many of the default values for masters and accounts.
 These default accounts will help you in the quick posting of accounting transactions, where the value for the account will be fetched from the Company master if provided.
 As soon as the company is created, a default Chart Of Accounts and Cost Center is automatically created.